yuyuan871111/GSoC2025_Hbond_PM/validation/README.md

 ...
 ```
-It is noted that the dataset preparation might face a couple of issues, we dealt with those issues by either slightly modifying topology or replacing PDB2PQR with reduce (see details in [Troubleshooting - Dataset preparation](#plinderpinder-dataset-preparation-protonation)).
+It is noted that the dataset preparation might face a couple of issues, we dealt with those issues by either slightly modifying topology or replacing `PDB2PQR` with `reduce` (another software to add hydrogens) (see details in [Troubleshooting - Dataset preparation](#plinderpinder-dataset-preparation-protonation)).

 Once the dataset preparation finished, you can follow our steps to compute the H-bond interactions using implicit and explicit methods.

 ### 2. Calculating H-bond interactions
+_You can skip this step if you use our data archive._
 ```bash
 cd validation